sukritishah15/DS-Algo-Point/README.md

 - You cannot work on any issue that is not assigned to you.
 - If you have anything else in mind, create an issue and please wait for it to be assigned to you.
 You can then start working on it and create a PR.
 - All PRs must be made from a Branch.
 Create a separate branch for every Issue you are working upon and once found fit, make a PR.
+- In your code file, add (Inside Comment) Sample Input and Output at the end of the file along with Time and Space Complexity.
+- Every time you add a file via a Pull Request also update the README.md file for that particular language in **Alphabetical Order** in the same PR.
+You'll find a README.md file in each language folder.

 ### Where to upload the files